rolandyuwy/tp/docs/DeveloperGuide.md

 #### Implementation Rationale:

-Since the user can search for food items based on either the description, expiration date, priority or tags, the `find` command should allow searching for 1 or more of the above combination.
+Since the user can search for food items based on either the description, expiration date, priority or tags, the `find` command should allow searching for one or more of the above combination.
 This increases the flexibility in the `find` command, which allows the user to define the specificity of their search.

 #### Design Consideration: